TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/c-plus-plus/index.md

 [Binary Search](https://sampleprograms.io/projects/binary-search) in [C++](https://sampleprograms.io/languages/c-plus-plus) was written by:

+- Chiara De Luca
 - Sailok Chinta

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 02 2022 18:06:21.
+The solution was first committed on Oct 27 2019 17:48:32.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution